Vignesh-Shenbagarajan/salary-prediction-engine/README.md

 ## Productionization

-Built a flask API endpoint that was hosted on a local webserver by following the Flask API documentation in the reference section above.
+Built a flask API endpoint that was hosted on a local webserver by following the Flask API documentation in the reference section below.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.

 ## References
 **Scraper Github**: https://github.com/arapfaik/scraping-glassdoor-selenium<br/>